 Work underway to improve sections of West End Road in Negril

-ST JAMES, Jamaica — The National Works Agency (NWA) and Tourism Enhancement Fund (TEF) have partnered to effect improvements along sections of West End Road in Negril, Westmoreland at a cost of $23 million.
+The National Works Agency (NWA) and Tourism Enhancement Fund (TEF) have partnered to effect improvements along sections of West End Road in Negril, Westmoreland, at a cost of $23 million.

-Community Relations Officer for the NWA’s Western Office, Janel Ricketts, said the project involves the construction of sidewalks along critical sections of the roadway.
+Community relations officer for the NWA's Western Office, Janel Ricketts, says the project involves the construction of sidewalks along critical sections of the road.

-“So it will improve pedestrian safety for the users of that particular roadway, primarily the students who attend the institution,” she told JIS News.
+“...It will improve pedestrian safety for the users of that particular roadway, primarily the students who attend the institution,” she told JIS News .

-Additionally, Ricketts said that a section of the roadway, in the vicinity of the library, which was been undermined, will be repaired.
+Additionally, Ricketts said that a section of the road, in the vicinity of the library, which has been undermined, will be repaired.

 “This will include the construction of a gabion retaining wall to protect the roadway from coastal action.
-We will also be filling in sections of the roadway as we complete the gabion work, and will be putting asphaltic concrete in place,” she further indicated.
+We will also be filling in sections of the roadway as we complete the gabion work, and will be putting asphaltic concrete in place,” she said.

-The project also involves drain cleaning and improvement of the drainage system along the roadway, inclusive of the construction of curb and channel drains, and a V drain.
+The project also involves drain cleaning and improvement of the drainage system along the road, inclusive of the construction of curb and channel drains, and a V drain.

 The works, which are being undertaken by Britalex Construction Company Limited and commenced in early October, are expected to be significantly completed by the end of the year.